divyashree029/divyashree029/README.md

 ---

-## 🤝 Let's Connect
+## Let's Connect🤝

 💬 Open to backend / full-stack / AI-based opportunities

 ---

-⭐ *If you enjoy my work, consider buying me a coffee/tea 🥺👉👈*
+*If you enjoy my work, consider buying me a coffee/tea 🥺👉👈*

 Thanks for stopping by! 🚀